spacemeshos/testnet-guide/wallet.md

 Your Wallet is configured with one main account called `Main Account`.

 Think of this account as your crypto bank account.
-You use this account to hold SMH and to send and receive SMH tokens.
+You use this account to hold SMH and to send and receive SMH coins.

 Your account is identified by a unique _public address._ It is displayed under the account name in a short form that looks like this: `0xebee....ee0443`.
 Your full account address is a long hexidecimal number, such as `0xebee4e63a6b0f829f3ad06fb6c4aa80a6860774bc25e9c1b1b2c69b8b4ee0443`.